 3D printing has also augmented manufacturing workflow within the industry.
 Custom jigs, fixtures, and and other tooling that might be required for a single car part, particularly when high-performance machines are concerned, once required an array of custom tools, adding cost and making the process as a whole more and more complex.

 With 3D printing, custom jigs and other low volume parts can be created directly for the production line.
-Manufacturers can cut lead times by up to 90% and lower risk with the integration of 3D printing technologies.
+Manufacturers can cut lead times by up to 90% and lower risk with the integration of 3D printing processes.
 Through streamlining with in-house production the manufacturing process as a whole grows more efficient and more profitable.

 At a production facility of Pankl Racing Systems, engineers use 3D printed custom jigs in motorcycle gear manufacturing.